 A group level ANOVA of PMI, restricted to the two most eccentric target positions, will similarly follow the plan for lateral reaching (Group-level analysis section).
 We will include site (UoE, UEA) as an additional covariate.
-Subsequent, more detailed analyses will also follow the plan for lateral reaching (Group-level analysis section).
+More detailed analyses will also follow the plan for lateral reaching.
 Since motion tracking also provides kinematic variables on reaching trajectories, we also aim to examine the dependent variables peak speed and time to peak speed, normalised time after peak speed until reach endpoint and number of secondary movements.